liambloom/command-line-draw/test/README.md

 # Tests

 These test files are an actual module in and of itself.
-It's name is [`command-line-pong`](https://www.npmjs.com/package/command-line-pong), and this library was created for the purpose of this pong game.
+It's name is [`command-line-pong`](https://www.npmjs.com/package/command-line-pong) (the version here is v1.3.0), and this library was created for the purpose of this pong game.
 It can be installed using the command

 ```
 $ npm i -g command-line-pong